-She’s kept away from my family and made me feel judged.
-How rude.
+She’s kept away from my family.
+I feel judged.

 I won’t say what I really feel because he would think less of me.

 Our life is all about us, but their lives are not.
-Remember, as soon as we step outside and start interfacing with others, we have two people talking about the same thing from his own perspective, experiences, biases.
+Remember, as soon as we step outside our door and start interfacing with others, we have two people talking about the same thing from their own perspective, experiences, biases.
 Let’s look at the way this autobiographical listening plays out when we feel slighted or offended.

-He just mumbled during lunch?
+He only mumbled during lunch?
 Maybe he had a headache.
-Maybe your illness is too much for her because it replays Mom’s battle with cancer.
+Maybe your illness is too much for her because it replays her mother’s battle with cancer.
 Or she’d wanted to show more support but has been sick herself.
 What if some bad news had come her way?
 Think about the things that get a rise out of you or cause you to withdraw.
-These triggers tap buried wounds, insecurity, or pride which like to feed one another.
-Though I’ve attracted plenty of them over the years, I don’t do very well around needy people, those with fragile egos.
-Though my childhood could’ve been a lot happier, I was well grounded in parental affirmation.
-I need to be more compassionate toward those whose wounds from childhood still drive them to behave in ways that exasperate me.
+These triggers tap buried wounds, insecurity, or pride which often feed one another.
+Though I’ve attracted my share over the years, I don’t do very well around needy people, those with fragile egos.
+I need to be more compassionate toward those whose wounds from childhood drive them to behave in ways that exasperate me.

 A few years ago, someone returned my kindness with a persistent cold shoulder.
 My husband saw that she felt she didn’t measure up to me.
 She later confessed her sense of inadequacy under my shadow.
 I was baffled.
 Who ever said she had to mother like me?
 We are mothers in our own way, give our child what no one else can.
 She was 35 and still hadn’t picked a lane on who she was.
-Every time we talked things out the drawn-out wrestling match found me wiping the emotional vomit of her past off my face.
-My last words to her were one of peace and genuine well-wishing but for the sake of my health I had to cut off ties.
-There is probably a little delusionary confidence to this but I usually don’t take things personally.
-When this woman looked at me, it was not through a magnifying lens but a movie screen where I was just one character among thousands traipsing across the screen – many from her past.
-And the star of the film was not me, but her grand self.
+Every time we talked things out the drawn-out wrestling found me wiping the emotional vomit of her past off my face.
+With final words of peace and sincere well-wishing, I had to make a clean break for the sake of my health and sanity.
+There is probably some delusional confidence to this, but I try not to take things personally.
+When this woman looked at me, it was through a movie screen where I was just one character among thousands traipsing across the screen – many from her past.
+And the star of the film was assuredly not me, but her grand self.

 They’re busy worrying about what others think of them.